aconitum001/Quizzo-flutter-Project/README.md

 [![Quizzo App Showcase](https://img.youtube.com/vi/VIDEO_ID_HERE/0.jpg)](https://www.youtube.com/watch?v=cLX2DUcYmgg)

+## Supporting the Project

+If you find Quizzo interesting and would like to show your support, please consider liking the repository on GitHub [here](https://github.com/your-username/quizzo).
+Your support keeps me motivated and encourages further development of the project!

 ## Contributing

 Contributions are welcome!
 If you have any suggestions for new features, bug fixes, or improvements, please open an issue or submit a pull request.